-(ii) Without loss of generality we can assume that the colouring of u, v, w is 1-2-1 or 1-2-3.
-In the first instance, since H is bipartite, we can extend the colouring of u, v, w to a colouring of H using colours 1 and 2 only.
-For the second case, we can use the same 1,2-colouring, except leaving w with colour 3.
+Proof: Since any 3-colouring of a four cycle $C_4$ has two vertices with the same colour, we can without loss of generality assume the four vertices are coloured 1-2-1-2 or 1-2-1-3.
+In the first instance, since H is bipartite, we can extend the precolouring to a colouring of H using colours 1 and 2 only.
+For the second case, we can use the same colouring, except leaving the vertex coloured 3 as it is.